A Tarte of Strawberryes

 Eagerly, I went through all of my Medieval books.
 I knew I had some cookbooks in there.
 I pulled them out and went through them, looking for the most decadent Medieval dessert I could find.

 One book was entirely in Middle English.
 I like to consider myself adventurous, but I wasn’t ready to be quite THAT adventurous.
 One book was in French.
-My best bet was.
-This is a two volume set of books – one with just the recipes in their original form and one showing modern redactions of the recipes.
+My best bet was a two volume set of books – one with just the recipes in their original form and one showing modern redactions of the recipes.
 I’d surely find something wonderful in there!

 There were only a very few desserts listed and most of them did not sound very dessert-y to me.
 Hmm.
 I knew going in that this would be an issue – you see, in the Middle Ages, dessert was not quite the decadent thing it is today.
 They usually just had some fruit or something similar.
 Light, easy, naturally sweet.
 There was a pie I almost did – but it was a sweet / savory mix involving marrow and parsley.
 I decided I wanted something more appealing to the modern mind-set (besides, I don’t know where to even get marrow).